-Countries whose Gross National Income (GNI) per capita crosses the Gavi eligibility threshold (currently US$1,570) enter a graduation process and start phasing out of Gavi support.
-During this phase, Gavi will intensify its efforts to help graduating countries be in the best position to financially sustain their routine programmes and new vaccines.
+Countries whose Gross National Income (GNI) per capita crosses the Gavi eligibility threshold (currently US$ 1,580) enter a graduation process and start phasing out of Gavi support.
+During this period, Gavi will intensify its efforts to help graduating countries be in the best position to financially sustain their routine programmes and new vaccines.

 What is the purpose of Gavi's graduation policy?